claycarson/claycarson.github.io/_posts/Newsletter/2018-02-01-Newsletter.md

 description: Prime numbers, garbage collection, eyes, ears, and the inner workings
 ---

-This newsletter is a collection of things I have found in the last month that I enjoyed, found interesting, or simply wanted to share.

-You can follow me more closely at [my personal website](http://claycarson.net "Personal Website") or if you or someone you know is looking to buy or sell a home, you can point them to [my real estate website](http://claycarson.com "Business Website ").

 ## Prime Time

 [50th Known Mersenne Prime Discovered: 2^77,232,917-1](https://www.mersenne.org/primes/press/M77232917.html "50th Known Mersenne Prime Discovered")